syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

 Binds one or more fields in the resource collection dataSource.
-It maps the resource field names with the appointments, denoting to which resource the appointments actually belongs.
+It maps the resource field names with the appointments, denoting to the resource where the appointments actually belongs.

 #### Example: